HPetersen2/baby-tools-shop/babyshop_app/README.md

 This repository contains a complete e-commerce platform specifically designed for baby tools and products.
 The application is built with Django and follows modern web development practices.
 The project is fully containerized using Docker, making it easy to set up, deploy, and maintain across different environments.

 **Key Features:**
-- Full e-commerce functionality for baby products
 - Django-powered backend with Python 3.9
 - SQLite3 database for lightweight data storage
 - Containerized architecture for consistent deployment
 - Easy local development setup

 **Purpose:**
-This repository serves as a production-ready e-commerce solution for businesses selling baby tools and accessories, with a focus on maintainability and scalability.
+This repository serves as a e-commerce solution for businesses selling baby tools and accessories, with a focus on maintainability and scalability.

 ## Technologies